-Seeking or accepting gifts, payments, services, fees, special privileges, pleasure or vacation trips or accommodations, loans (including guarantees, but excluding those loans which are on conventional terms and are from persons in the business of lending) or any other item of value from any person, organization or group that does, or is seeking to do, business with CP, or from a competitor, may also create, or be perceived to create, a conflict of interest situation.
+Seeking or accepting gifts, payments, services, fees, special privileges, trips or accommodations, loans or guarantees, or any other item of value from any person, organization or group that does, or is seeking to do, business with CP may also create a conflict or a perception of a conflict.

-Employees should never seek such items, either for themselves or a family member or someone with whom they share a close personal relationship, and employees may accept for themselves or such other individuals only reasonable gifts, favours or entertainment where standards consistent with the conditions relating to the provision of gifts set out in Subsection 2 b) are met.
+Employees should never seek these items, for either themselves or a family member or someone with whom they share a close personal relationship.
+Employees may accept only reasonable gifts, favours or entertainment where standards set out in Section 2 b) are met.